-Conditions as of November 28thPDF Download link
+Conditions as of January 28thPDF Download link

 For previous reports visit the Archive.

-Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of November 28th.
+Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of January 28th.
 Crop conditions over the main growing areas are based on a combination of inputs including remotely sensed data, ground observations, field reports, national, and regional experts.
 Regions that are in other than favourable conditions are labeled on the map with a symbol representing the crop(s) affected.